OpenCV with CUDA on Jetson: build from source for JetPack 5 and 6

 How long does it take to build OpenCV from source on Jetson?

-Jetson Orin AGX (12 cores): 20–30 minutes.
-Xavier NX (6 cores): 45–60 minutes.
-Jetson Nano (4 cores): 90–120 minutes.
-Add swap space before building on lower-end modules.
+On Jetson Orin AGX with 12 cores: 20–30 minutes.
+On Jetson Xavier NX (6 cores): 45–60 minutes.
+On Jetson Nano (4 cores, 4GB): 90–120 minutes and you need swap space.
+Set make -j$(nproc) and add at least 4GB of swap before building on lower-end modules.

 What CUDA_ARCH_BIN value should I use for my Jetson?

-Jetson Orin (AGX, NX, Nano): 8.7.
-Jetson Xavier (AGX, NX): 7.2.
+Jetson AGX Orin / Orin NX / Orin Nano: 8.7.
+Jetson AGX Xavier / Xavier NX: 7.2.
 Jetson TX2: 6.2.
-Jetson Nano (original 2019): 5.3.
-Using the wrong value means CUDA code may not run or may run slowly.
+Jetson Nano (original): 5.3.
+Using the wrong value means CUDA code compiles for the wrong architecture and may not run or may run slowly.

 Do I need to uninstall the apt OpenCV before building from source?